Upgrade Azure DevOps Server Express

 Note: Azure DevOps Server was previously named Visual Studio Team Foundation Server.

-Upgrading Azure DevOps Server Express, previously named Team Foundation Server (TFS) Express, is about as simple as an upgrade can get.
-Because express installations are limited in size and to a single machine, and can't be configured to use multiple machines nor additional integrations such as SharePoint or reporting, the upgrade process.
+Upgrading Azure DevOps Server Express is fairly simple, because Express installations are limited in size and to a single machine, and can't be configured for additional integrations such as reporting.

-You can upgrade your express installation to a later version of Azure DevOps Server Express, or upgrade to a full installation.
+You can upgrade your express installation to a later version of Azure DevOps Server Express, or upgrade to a full Azure DevOps Server installation.

 Prepare your environment

-As with any upgrade, you will need to check system requirements to ensure that your current configuration is supported.
-For an Express deployment this will mean checking the OS.
-The upgrade process will attempt to upgrade SQL Express to the latest version, which typically requires the latest service pack of whatever version is currently installed.
-If in doubt, the upgrade process itself will tell you if you need to do something.
+As with any upgrade, first check the system requirements to ensure that your current configuration is supported.
+For an Express deployment, check the OS.
+The upgrade process will attempt to upgrade SQL Express to the latest version, which typically requires the latest service pack of the currently installed version.
+The upgrade process itself tells you if any required component is missing.

 Expect the best, prepare for the worst

-For Azure DevOps Express installations, performing a pre-production upgrade isn't typically worth the time because these installations are generally used by only a small number of people.
-However, it's always worth having a complete set of backups, so you should ensure that you take backups prior to starting the upgrade.
-The upgrade wizard provides access to a database backup tool which can do this for you if you don't already have a process in place for taking backups.
+For Azure DevOps Express installations, a pre-production upgrade isn't typically necessary, as these installations are used by only a small number of people.
+Even so, before starting the upgrade, you should take backups.
+The upgrade wizard provides access to a database backup tool which can do this for you if needed.

-To upgrade to a later version, download and install the Azure DevOps Server Express version from the Download page.
-Install the software where you have the older version installed.
+To upgrade to a newer version, download and install that Azure DevOps Server Express version from the Download page.
+Install the software where you have the existing version installed.
 You will only need to make a couple of basic decisions.
 The installation remembers the settings from your previous installation.

 By default, the TFS 2015 Express upgrade will install and configure a build agent for the new TFS 2015 build system, and will set it up to start automatically so that you can start using it right away after your upgrade.
 If you do not want to use the new build system, you can uncheck the box to turn the agent off.